 Although digital transformation is heavily technology-driven, focusing solely on tech-intensive roles and departments is a mistake.
 People are just as important as technology when it comes to digital transformations.
 It’s about how employees in the company adjust and collaborate to achieve corporate objectives.
-HR has a role to play in helping an organization’s most precious resource, its members, thrive in a modern environment.
+HR plays a role in helping an organization’s most precious resource, its members, thrive in a modern environment.

 HR has a dual function in digital transformation.
 It must both digitally transform its processes and support the organization’s overall digital transformation.
-Despite the fact that these seem to be two separate programs, they are in fact connected.
+Even though these seem to be two separate programs, they are, in fact, connected.
 The quicker HR transforms, the better it will act as a model for the rest of the business.

 When it comes to transforming your organization, HR can provide valuable insights.
 HR and people operations should be recognized as a critical voice when forming a digital transformation leadership team.
 Both groups will ensure that the employees receive the appropriate training and that their career growth is in line with the developments taking place in the organization.